python/cpython/Doc/library/xmlrpc.client.rst

    raise a special :exc:`Fault` instance, used to signal XML-RPC server errors, or :exc:`ProtocolError` used to signal an error in the HTTP/HTTPS transport layer.
    Both :exc:`Fault` and :exc:`ProtocolError` derive from a base class called :exc:`Error`.
-Note that the xmlrpclib module currently does not marshal instances of subclasses of builtin types.
+Note that the xmlrpc client module currently does not marshal instances of subclasses of builtin types.

    When passing strings, characters special to XML such as ``<``, ``>``, and ``&``